arangodb/docs/3.5/aql/graphs-kshortest-paths.md

 {% endaqlexample %}
 {% include aqlexample.html id=examplevar query=query bind=bind result=result %}

-Next, we can ask for more than one option for a route:
+With `K_SHORTEST_PATHS` we can ask for more than one option for a route:

 {% aqlexample examplevar="examplevar" type="type" query="query" bind="bind" result="result" %}
     @startDocuBlockInline GRAPHKSP_03_Aberdeen_to_London